 Data Notification Purposes: We will use your contact information to provide a legally required notice of unauthorized acquisition, access, or disclosure of your protected health information.
 We will send notice directly to you.

-Appointment/Bill Reminders: We may use and disclose medical information to contact you as a reminder that you have an appointment or bill due.
-SDMI may send you an email r text; leave a message on an answering machine or with a third party regarding limited protected health information.
-SDMI utilizes an automated reminder system that may contact you on your mobile number if that is what is provided to us as the preferred phone number.
-You do have the right to opt out of communications to your mobile device at any time.
+Appointment/Bill Reminders: Unless you direct us not to, we may use and disclose your medical information to contact you by telephone, email or text message as a reminder that you have an appointment or bill due.
+SDMI may send you emails, or text messages, and may leave a message on an answering machine or with a third party about the appointment or bill due.
+The information in the messages may contain limited protected health information.
+SDMI utilizes an automated reminder system that may contact you on your mobile number if you provided your mobile number to us as the preferred phone number.
+You have the right to opt out of communications to your mobile device at any time by responding “STOP” in response to text messages.
+You can also contact SDMI at stoptext@sdmi-lv.com to STOP all communication to your mobile device.

 Research: We can disclose information to researchers when their research has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your health information.